Viswabharathi-K-A/RAG-Pipeline/README.md

 The final output is grounded in your private documents.

-▶️ How to Run the Project
+▶️ How to Run the Project:

 1️⃣ Create & activate a virtual environment uv venv source .venv/bin/activate        # Linux/Mac